Critical Thinking Exercises for Teams

 For Strategic Planning

-Assumption Mapping helps validate your strategy before committing resources.
-SWOT Analysis provides a classic framework for competitive positioning.
+Assumption Mapping validates strategy before committing resources.
+SWOT Analysis provides classic competitive positioning.

 For Team Communication

-If your team struggles with misunderstandings or jumping to conclusions, the Ladder of Inference reveals how assumptions form.
-Socratic Circle builds skills in questioning and listening.
+The Ladder of Inference reveals how assumptions form.
+Socratic Circle builds questioning and listening skills.

 For Avoiding Groupthink

-Devil's Advocate and the Logical Fallacies Workshop help teams challenge each other constructively without personal conflict.
+Devil's Advocate and the Logical Fallacies Workshop help teams challenge each other constructively.

 Who Uses Critical Thinking Exercises?